gretaja/pyvisdmc/doc/components.md

 ### Side effects
 Nothing if the data that the user selected is complete.
 The user moves to the main menu.
 If the user has successfully configured data, but the data is not appropriate for the selected analysis, the user receives an error message that tells them that their data cannot be properly analyzed and what the specific issue is.

-## Interface for simple user navigation
+## Interface for simple user navigation (we have decided this will be a user generated file of some sort
 ### What it does
-Allows the user to move between menus, submenus, and analysis results without having to restart the analysis/program entirely.
-Maybe we can have “back” and “home” options so that this works program feels like a more user friendly application.
+Allows the user to specify which file to load, how to configure the data, which analysis branch to run, and which sub analyses to perform.

 ### Inputs
-User commands: navigation options such as “back,” “home,” or specific menu selections.
-Data type: string (unless we decide to make these buttons or something)
+Blank file for user to fill with pre-determined structure Data type: list of strings

 ### Outputs
-Updates the current menu/display based on the user’s selection.
-Not sure of the data types here.
-(What data type is a menu??????????????)
+File with desired user specifications.

 ### Talks to
-Main menu component
-Submenu components
+Data loader
+Analysis and sub analysis "menus"
 Data processing/plot creation components

 ### Side effects
-If user inputs a valid command (back, home, an option in the currently displayed menu), they are pushed to the appropriate location/view in the program.
+If user inputs all valid commands in the file, when the file is run, each line is validated and the analysis runs.
-If user inputs invalid command, they see an error message that their command was not recognized.
+If user inputs an invalid command, they see an error message indicating which command was not recognized.

 ## “Main menu”
 ### What it does
 Offers two main analysis options to the user: energies or geometries.